How To Get From Mostar To Kotor (& Kotor To Mostar)

-From Mostar, you’ll need to take the bus to Herceg Novi in Montenegro.
-This is a beautiful coastal town in its own right, so maybe you’ll want to stay for a night or two?
-Either way, the bus from Mostar to Herceg Novi takes 4 hours, and it leaves once per day from Mostar East Bus Station.
+You’ll need to take the bus from Mostar to Herceg Novi in Montenegro.
+This is a beautiful coastal town in its own right, so maybe you’ll want to stay for a night or two.
+Either way, the bus from Mostar to Herceg Novi takes 4 hours and leaves once daily from Mostar East Bus Station.

-Once you arrive in Herceg Novi, simply connect to nearby Kotor on a 40 minute-long journey, which will take you to Kotor Central Bus Station.
-This bus leaves four times per day, and overall the entire journey takes 5.5 hours.
+Once you arrive in Herceg Novi, connect to nearby Kotor on a 40-minute-long journey, which will take you to Kotor Central Bus Station.
+This bus leaves four times daily, and the entire trip takes 5.5 hours.

-When heading back to Mostar from Kotor, you’ll need to connect via Dubrovnik in Croatia.
+When returning to Mostar from Kotor, you’ll need to connect via Dubrovnik in Croatia.
 Again, you’re crossing another border here, so check ahead of time regarding COVID regulations.